pluxos/dis-sys-vis/index.md

-### Welcome the Time Space Diagram Generator project.
+### Welcome to the Distributed Systems Visualization project.
 Distributed systems are notoriously hard to write and understand.
 Tools that enable visualizing the distributed computation are therefore a valuable tool in this field.

 The main objective of this work is to develop a framework for tools to visualize distributed computations.
-The proof-of-concept tool shall build animated time-space (or space-time) diagrams for distributed computation traces.
+So far our prototype allows visualization in the form of build animated time-space (or space-time) diagrams and hyperbolic trees.

-The framework primarily uses SVG and JS to build the visualization.
-To experiment it out, download the project using one of the buttons above and open the index.html file in your browser.
-Soon we will have the project running online too.

-Cheers
+For a better explanation and online use, go to http://pluxos.github.io/dis-sys-vis/